yakshG/ue5.5-multiplayer-subsystem/README.md

 >If Steam is not running or fails to initialize, the engine falls back to the NULL subsystem and ```IsLAN``` is set to ```true```.
 The net driver config includes ```IpNetDriver``` as a fallback, which handles connections via **raw IP and UDP** for standard LAN play.

 ## Technical Notes
-Session discovery worked correctly; sessions were found and returned, But joining through Steam consistently failed silently.
+Session discovery worked correctly; sessions were found and returned, but joining through Steam consistently failed silently.
 The default ```OnlineSubsystemSteam``` configuration did not work as expected for net driver initialization. <br>

 Switching to Steam Sockets plugin and updating the net driver to ```SteamSocketsNetDriver``` did not resolve it on its own.
 The fix required adding specific session settings during discovery so the client had enough information to resolve the connection; without those settings present in the search result, the join call succeeded internally but the client never traveled.

-### LAN vs Steam Behavior
-LAN and Steam are not symmetric in this subsystem.
-LAN supports hosting and joining by server name; the host creates a named session, the client searches for it by name and joins directly.<br>

-Steam does not support joining by arbitrary server name in the same way.
-Steam sessions are joined via overlay invite only; the host creates a session with a pre-configured server name, sends an invite through the Steam overlay, and the client joins automatically when the invite is accepted via ```OnSessionUserInviteAccepted```.

 ### Quick Overview
 | Mode | Discovery | Join Mechanism |
 | --- | --- | --- |
 | LAN | Search by server name | Direct join via resolved connection string |
 | Steam | Handled via Steam overlay UI | ```OnSessionUserInviteAccepted``` -> automatic join |

-### What I'd improve
-The invite flow does not check whether the client already has an active session before attempting to join.
-If a client is already in a session and accepts an invite, the join attempt will fail; adding a session cleanup step before joining would fix this.

 ## Built For
 [Finding Keys](https://github.com/yakshG/finding-keys-ue5) — a 2-player co-op puzzle game in UE5.5.